RKKoranteng/modern-dba-project/lessons/git/proj-01-my-first-repo.md

 In this example, you'll use Git command to clone your remote repo (on GitHub) to your local repo (on your laptop).
 * [Obtain the URL for your remote repo (on GitHub)](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository)
-* Use the following command to clone remote repo to local
+* Run the following command to clone remote repo to local
 ```
 # in this example, I'm cloning the repository using an SSH key ...(please put your own repo url)
 $ git clone git@github.com:MIKEJONE/hello-world.git